wochenend-werkstatt/Christmas_PCB/README.md

 This is my DIY christmas PCB card:

 Every few seconds the running light starts, in between Rudolph's (Rudolph the red nosed reindeer) nose lights up.
 The red LED on Rudolph's nose is with PWM control.
-Otherwise the microcontroller is in deep sleep mode and power consumption drops to a few microampre.
+Otherwise the microcontroller is in deep sleep mode (SLEEP_MODE_PWR_DOWN) and power consumption drops to a few microampre.
 Thus the battery life is several months (depending on battery quality).

+→ The design is in German ("Frohe Weihnachten" = "Merry christmas"), but could easily be adapted!

 Features:
 * Attiny13a (programmed via Arduino IDE)
 * Ultra low power (Battery runtime ~3-6 month)
 * Battery: CR2032 (also functions as stand)

 More details about this project: **[Christmas PCB](https://www.instagram.com/p/B6VbiX6IcKh/)**.